sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes each child item or group for these groups.

-* filesystem-item: A list of items both used in representing the nodes of a file-system hierarchy, i.e. directory items that allow one or more directories to be defined in the file structure, and file items that allow one or more files to be specified for a given location.
+- filesystem-item: A list of items both used in representing the nodes of a file-system hierarchy, i.e. directory items that allow one or more directories to be defined in the file structure, and file items that allow one or more files to be specified for a given location.

-* global-attributes: The global-attributes group described in {{model-global-attributes}}.
+- global-attributes: The global-attributes group described in {{model-global-attributes}}.

-* directory-entry (index 16): A directory item allows one or more directories to be defined in the file structure.
+- directory-entry (index 16): A directory item allows one or more directories to be defined in the file structure.

-* file-entry (index 17): A file element that allows one or more files to be specified for a given location.
+- file-entry (index 17): A file element that allows one or more files to be specified for a given location.

-* process-entry (index 18): Provides process (software component in execution) information for data that will show up in a devices process table.
+- process-entry (index 18): Provides process (software component in execution) information for data that will show up in a devices process table.

-* resource-entry (index 19): A set of items that can be used to provide arbitrary resource information about an application installed on a system entity, or evidence collected from a system entity.
+- resource-entry (index 19): A set of items that can be used to provide arbitrary resource information about an application installed on a system entity, or evidence collected from a system entity.

-* size (index 20): The file size in bytes of the file.
+- size (index 20): The file size in bytes of the file.

-* file-version (index 21): The version of the file.
+- file-version (index 21): The version of the file.

-* key (index 22): Files that are considered important or required for the use of a software component.
+- key (index 22): Files that are considered important or required for the use of a software component.
 Typical key files would be those which, if not available on a system entity, would cause the software component not to execute or function properly.
 Key files will typically be used to validate that a software component referenced by the CoSWID tag document is actually installed on a specific system entity.

-* location (index 23): The directory or location where a file was found or can expected to be located.
+- location (index 23): The directory or location where a file was found or can expected to be located.
 This text-string is intended to include the filename itself.
 This SHOULD be the relative path from the location represented by the root item.

-* fs-name (index 24): The file name or directory name without any path characters.
+- fs-name (index 24): The file name or directory name without any path characters.

-* root (index 25): A system-specific root folder that the location item is an offset from.
+- root (index 25): A system-specific root folder that the location item is an offset from.
 If this is not specified the assumption is the root is the same folder as the location of the CoSWID tag.
 The text-string value represents a path expression relative to the CoSWID tag document location in the (composite) file-system hierarchy.

-* path-elements (index 26): Provides the ability to apply a directory structure to the path expressions for files defined in a payload or evidence item.
+- path-elements (index 26): Provides the ability to apply a directory structure to the path expressions for files defined in a payload or evidence item.

-* process-name (index 27): The process name as it will be found in the system entity’s process table.
+- process-name (index 27): The process name as it will be found in the system entity’s process table.

-* pid (index 28): The process ID for the process in execution that can be included in the process item as part of an evidence tag.
+- pid (index 28): The process ID for the process in execution that can be included in the process item as part of an evidence tag.

-* type (index 29): The type of resource represented via a text-string  (typically, registry-key, port or root-uri).
+- type (index 29): The type of resource represented via a text-string  (typically, registry-key, port or root-uri).

-{: #model-payload}
-### The payload Object
+### The payload Object   {#model-payload}

 The CDDL for the payload object is as follows: